Tanveeralam7/rag_workshop_assgn/README.md

 ## Test questions:

-1. What is Nike as a brand known for ?
+1. What is Netflix as a brand known for?

-2. How did Nike use athlete endorsements to strengthen its brand image?
+2. How did Netflix use original content and partnerships to strengthen its brand image?

 SYSTEM REQUIREMENTS: